Train to Teach, Where Do I Start?

 You may wish to contact your local college to find out what they look for when employing a teacher to find out what type of level of qualifications they prefer.
 Experience does count for an awful lot – many colleges will accept extensive experience over academic qualifications, especially in ‘hands on’ courses, such as welding or fabricating.
 You can always contact colleges that are hiring, or other local colleges just on the off-chance that they’ll be interested in taking on a new tutor, for an informal discussion.

 Colleges don’t tend to follow a national curriculum as such, so the tutoring requirements may vary from college to college.
 This is why it’s important to ascertain the employment preferences of each college.
 Some colleges will be happy to take on tutors with no previous teaching experience.
-However, others will be more stringent and be looking for a Qualified Teacher in Further Education (QTFE) qualification.
+However, others will be more stringent and be looking for a Diploma in Education and Training (DET) or Certificate in Education (Cert Ed).
 A PGCE that specialises in post-compulsory (over 16) education is another relevant qualification that can be obtained.

 City and Guilds also offer teaching qualifications that you can undertake on a part-time basis.
 Your local college will have more information on the teaching courses available, as again this can vary depending on your locality and college resources.